• Skip to primary navigation

 It really doesn't matter whether you use quick oats or old-fashioned oats for this recipe, but I would NOT recommend using instant oatmeal or steel oats.
 And trust me, your kids won't even know they're eating oatmeal.
 I love having healthy mommy tricks!
 Ha!

-Is stuffed bread good for meal prep?
+Is Stuffed French Bread good for meal prep?

 Heck yeah!
 Just make the filling ahead of time.
 It'll last in the fridge for up to 5 days, and in the freezer for up to three months!
 On the night you need dinner in a flash, simply halve the loaf, stuff it with your pre-made filling and cheese, then bake!